Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Introduction

+\textbf{Deep learning for point clouds}.
 Deep learning methods have been successfully applied to point clouds for discriminative tasks including classification and segmentation, such as \cite{qi2017pointnet,qi2017pointnet++,zaheer2017deep}.
 PointNet \cite{qi2017pointnet} is a pioneering discriminative deep net that directly processes point clouds for classification, by designing permutation invariant network architecture to deal with unordered point sets.
-As to generative models of point clouds, \cite{gadelha2018multiresolution} uses variational auto-encoders (VAEs) and \cite{zamorski2018adversarial} uses adversarial auto-encoders with heuristic loss functions measuring the dissimilarity between two point sets, e.g., Chamfer distance (CD) or earth mover's distance (EMD), for the point cloud generation.
-Generative adversarial networks (GANs) for point clouds are explored in \cite{li2018point,achlioptas2018learning,valsesia2018learning}.
-For example, \cite{li2018point} and \cite{achlioptas2018learning} learn GANs on raw point cloud data. \cite{li2018point} also learns GANs on the latent space of an auto-encoder that is pre-trained with CD or EMD loss on raw data. \cite{valsesia2018learning} proposes to generate point clouds via a GAN with graph convolution that extracts localized information from point clouds. \cite{yang2019pointflow} studies point cloud generation using continuous normalizing flows trained with variational inference.
-Our paper learns energy-based generative models of point clouds via MCMC-based MLE.
-The proposed model, which we call generative PointNet, can be derived from the discriminative PointNet.
+As to generative models of point clouds, \cite{gadelha2018multiresolution} uses VAEs and \cite{zamorski2018adversarial} uses adversarial auto-encoders with heuristic loss functions measuring the dissimilarity between two point sets, e.g., Chamfer distance (CD) or earth mover's distance (EMD), for the point cloud generation.
+GANs for point clouds are explored in \cite{li2018point,achlioptas2018learning,valsesia2018learning}.
+For example, \cite{li2018point} and \cite{achlioptas2018learning} learn a GAN on raw point cloud data, while \cite{li2018point} learns a GAN on the latent space of an auto-encoder that is pre-trained with CD or EMD loss on raw data. \cite{valsesia2018learning} proposes to generate point clouds via a GAN with graph convolution that extracts localized information from point clouds. \cite{yang2019pointflow} studies point cloud generation using continuous normalizing flows trained with variational inference.
+Our paper learns an EBM of point clouds via MCMC-based MLE.
+The proposed model, which we call \textit{Generative PointNet} (or GPointNet), can be derived from the discriminative PointNet.
 Our model enables us to get around the complexities of training GANs or VAEs, or the troubles of crafting distance metrics for measuring similarity between two point sets.